History & Technology

 Recourse of Empire

 The two paintings aim to predict the future of technology and economic growth.
 Technological social influences are closely linked to the spread of technology.
 In “Across the Continent.
 Westward the Course of Empire Takes Its Way,” by Frances Flora Bond Palmer in 1868, the technology allows the group with superior technology to dominate the group with less or no technology.
-The colonial settlers are hard at work, and the Native Americans are choking on the smoke from the train.
+The colonial settlers are working hard while the Native Americans are choking on the train smoke.
 Telephone lines represent technological advances and the train symbolically drives westward, where the gold rush draws nearly 300,000 settlers to California.
 The vast landscape is ready and awaiting technological progress.

 The next painting, “Science on the March”, depicts the progression of technology from 1902 to 2002.
-Apparently, we should already be flying the cosmos.
+We should already be flying the cosmos.
 It is creative, but not accurate. and does a poor job of predicting the future.
 Popular Science should stick to the science part and do less of the history.
 When they considered adopting the metric or English system of units, they chose the English system out of practicality for merchants.
 They found it easier to use because they could relate the measurements to their body parts.
-I think we should have stayed with metric and not come up with a new set of units to convert to.
+I think we should have stayed with metric and not come up with a new set of units.

 Technological Determinism Revisited